 - cayenne pepper

-To make eggs Benedict, toast 2 muffin halves, top each with a slice of warmed ham, a poached egg and spoon over a generous helping of hollandaise.
+To make eggs Benedict, toast 2 muffin halves, top each half with a slice of warmed ham and a poached egg, and spoon over a generous helping of hollandaise.

-Recipe backgroundThis recipe is from Cass Titcombe, cofounder and head chef of Spitalfields restaurant Canteen: Canteen, 2 Crispin Place, Spitalfields, London E1
+BackgroundThis recipe is from Cass Titcombe, co-founder and head chef of Spitalfields restaurant Canteen (2 Crispin Place, Spitalfields, London E1)